• Welcome to Victoria Golden Rods and Reels > Forum.

 Called to Order: 10:00 AM

-Motion to accept the minutes last meeting: moved by: Ian and Barry.
+Motion to accept the minutes last meeting: moved by: Ian and Rick

 Sunshine: Wendy Gedney.